Call Downtown Dental Excellence Today!

 Invisalign

-The downsides to Invisalign braces are their price, and their limitations.
-Invisalign are the most expensive form of braces, and they can cost a significant amount more than traditional braces.
+The downsides to Invisalign braces are their price and their limitations.
+Invisalign is the most expensive form of braces, and they can cost significantly more than traditional braces.
 Invisalign braces also may not be an option for certain alignment adjustments that need to be made—such as in more severe cases.

-Still, Invisalign is an excellent option for patients that want durable, effective braces that are also clear and easy to remove when needed.
+Still, Invisalign is an excellent option for patients who want durable, effective braces that are also clear and easy to remove when needed.

 Can a General Dentist Provide Braces?